 - A web3 storage provider where validated data should get stored to (for example Arweave)

-If those requirements are met protocol nodes can join a pool and actually start validating the data.
+If those requirements are met protocol validators can join a pool and actually start validating the data.

-Depending on the network a different set of storage pools are currently live and validating/archiving data.
+Depending on the network a different set of data pools are currently live and validating/archiving data.
 To view all pools simply visit the web app.

 Pools can also directly be queried by the following REST API endpoint: